-DISCLAIMER: The contents of this newsletter are merely for informational purposes only and are not to be considered as professional advice.
-Employers must consult their lawyer for legal matters and EPA/OSHA consultants for matters related to Environmental, Health & Safety prior to purchase of bulk brake cleaner.
-Bulk storage of flammable materials have safety ramifications so employers and employees must fully understand the safety considerations involved with bulk storage and usage of flammable brake cleaner.
-This article was authored by Sam Celly of Celly Services, Inc. who has been helping automobile dealers comply with EPA and OSHA regulations since 1987.
+DISCLAIMER: The contents of this newsletter are merely for informational purposes only and are not to be considered as legal advice.
+Employers must consult their lawyer for legal matters and EPA/OSHA consultants for matters related to Environmental, Health & Safety.
+The article was authored by Sam Celly of Celly Services, Inc. who has been helping automobile dealers comply with EPA and OSHA regulations since 1987.
 Sam received his BE (1984) and MS (1986) in Chemical Engineering, followed by a J.D. from Southwestern University School of Law (1997).
-Assistance in preparing this article was provided by Tom Baker of Basics.
-Our newsletters can be accessed at http://www.epaoshablog.com.
+Our newsletters can be accessed at www.epaoshablog.com.
 Your comments/questions are always welcome.
 Please send them to firstname.lastname@example.org.